-The evidence is based on a survey I undertook among returners on two Greek islands, Rhodes and Corfu, as well as on observations I gathered during my two-month stay on these two islands in a. the socioeconomic position of migrants in Western European societies

-July and August 1973.
+The evidence is based on a survey I undertook among returners on two Greek islands, Rhodes and Corfu, as well as on observations I gathered during my two-month stay on these two islands in July and August 1973.

 Before proceeding to examine the socioeconomic position of returners in these two islands as well as their relationship to the patronage and friendship institutions and their political attitudes, I will give a brief outline of the socioeconomic position of migrants in receiving Western European societies, which will help in the analysis of the proposed problems under research.